brian-geoghegan/react-demo/README.md

 logger - need to keep an eye on logs

 Legend and DisplayVehicle more generic - at the moment they're tightly coupled to the data

-propTypes - gives some typing to passing data without the need for a full typescript bang.

 Create react app comes with babel and weppack behind the scenes, would look into that more as this cause issues when youi need to interact with them.